-Can demonic entities or ghostly spirits inhabit inanimate objects?
+There are many documented cases of demonic entities and ghostly spirits inhabiting inanimate objects.
 Historical accounts of books, vases, boxes, automobiles and of course, houses, have been reported to become “possessed” with otherworldly spirits but one of the most common inanimate objects subject to demonic or ghostly possession are toys – particularly children’s’ dolls.

 The demonic possession of Annabelle the Doll